Long-Acting InjectableS

 Long-acting injectable (LAI) agents remain at the forefront of medical innovation, especially regarding HIV treatment and prevention.
 LAIs are significant because they increase access options for people living with HIV/AIDS (PLWHA) for treatment, opening pathways for sustained viral suppression.

-BACK TO TOPState Payors Make Advancements in Coverage of HIV Long-Acting Injectable Treatments
+State Payors Make Advancements in Coverage of HIV Long-Acting Injectable Treatments

 (June 26, 2025)